harness/developer-hub/docs/continuous-integration/troubleshoot-ci/troubleshooting-ci.md

 ## Output variable length limit

 If an output variable's length is greater than 64KB, then the step fails.
-If you need to export large amounts of data, consider [uploading artifacts](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact#upload-artifacts).
+If you need to export large amounts of data, consider [uploading artifacts](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact#upload-artifacts) or [exporting artifacts by email](/docs/continuous-integration/use-ci/use-drone-plugins/drone-email-plugin.md).

 ## Truncated execution logs